This profile is intended to provide CUPE members with basic information about the sector they work in from a national perspective.

 There are more than 3,700 municipalities across Canada, each governed by elected mayors and councillors.
 For some services – like water and wastewater treatment or other large infrastructure functions – municipalities are grouped together in higher-tier regions or counties.
 In remote communities without a municipal structure, the province establishes district service delivery boards.
 Municipalities and the laws governing them are created and regulated at the provincial level.

 In many communities, municipal services are being contracted out and privatized.
-Targets include garbage collection, parks maintenance, and snow removal.
-In cities like Winnipeg and Toronto, privatized solid waste collection has resulted in deteriorating service quality, hidden costs, and violations of basic labour and health and safety standards.
+Targets include waste removal, parks maintenance and snow removal.
+In cities like Winnipeg and Toronto, privatized solid waste collection has resulted in deteriorating service quality, hidden costs and violations of basic labour and health and safety standards.
+A few years ago in Ottawa, city council voted to increase contracting out of snow clearing operations, relying on a report filled with mathematical and methodological flaws.
 In 2015, Saint John, NB, voted to privatize its new drinking water treatment plant through a P3, despite widespread opposition.
-And recently in Ottawa, city council voted to increase contracting out of snow clearing operations, relying on a report filled with mathematical and methodological flaws.
+And in nearby Moncton, the city is currently considering the renewal of a private contract for the operation of its drinking water system.

 Canada’s cities and towns are facing an infrastructure crisis caused by aging infrastructure, increased demand due to population growth, and external pressures like climate change.
 The Federation of Canadian Municipalities estimates that the combined infrastructure deficit is $172 billion.
-In the 2016 federal budget, a significant amount of money was earmarked for necessary infrastructure upgrades.
+In recent federal budgets, a significant amount of money was earmarked for necessary infrastructure upgrades.
 This is a positive development.
-However, the federal government is still encouraging P3s for infrastructure projects.
+However, the federal government is still encouraging P3s for infrastructure projects via the Canada Infrastructure Bank, and very little of the other promised infrastructure funding has actually been spent.

 CUPE’s municipal locals have worked to ensure a high level of retirement security, with over 96 per cent of members eligible to receive some kind of retirement income.
 Three-quarters of those members have a defined benefit plan.

 Some Canadian pension plans have become major investors in privatized infrastructure around the world.
 Now, privatized infrastructure that is owned and operated by pension funds may be coming to Canada.
-The 2016 federal budget outlines a plan for major pension fund investment in P3 infrastructure.
+The Canada Infrastructure Bank has been set up to attract major pension fund investment in P3 infrastructure.
+With the support of the bank, a P3 light rail project in Montréal will be funded primarily by the Caisse de dépôt et placement du Québec, which manages the Quebec Pension Plan funds – Canada’s second-largest pension plan.
+We await subsequent project announcements from the bank and expect they will implicate several other large Canadian pension plans.

 CUPE is the main union representing local government workers across Canada.
 CUPE has organized most major centres, including Canada’s ten largest cities.

 Municipal locals bargain with their municipal council.
 Many municipalities have more than one CUPE local, representing different parts of the public sector such as inside and outside workers.
-These locals work very closely during bargaining.
 In some larger urban areas, CUPE locals represent members of more than one municipality.
-For example, in the York Region, CUPE 905 represents members in ten Ontario municipalities.
+For example, in the York Region, CUPE 905 represents members in 10 Ontario municipalities.
 A similar situation exists in Metro Vancouver.

 CUPE locals in BC, Alberta, and Ontario coordinate by bargaining sector or region.
 Many locals successfully use “lead local” strategies.
 In recent years, locals in Alberta and Prince Edward Island have made gains using the lead local strategy.

-Despite challenges in municipal bargaining, CUPE settlements averaged modest wage increases over the past few years, staying close to the rise in the cost of living.
+Despite challenges in municipal bargaining, CUPE settlements continue to win modest wage increases, staying close to the rise in the cost of living.
 Municipal locals also continue to gain incremental improvements to benefits plans.
+We remain wary, however, of proposals that inequitably benefit current versus new employees, creating two-tiered compensation packages and damaging worker solidarity.

 At the national level, CUPE works with the Federation of Canadian Municipalities and other stakeholder groups on common issues.
 With the Council of Canadians, CUPE advocates for the protection of municipal water resources and against the privatization of water and wastewater services.
-CUPE municipal members have been involved in the Blue Communities campaign, which asks municipalities to reject privatization, recognize water as a human right, and stop using bottled water in public buildings and at public events.
+CUPE municipal members have been involved in the Blue Communities campaign, which asks municipalities to reject privatization, recognize water as a human right, eliminate punitive water service disconnection policies for residents who are unable to pay, and stop using bottled water in public buildings and at public events.

 Future of the sector